As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 TIP | Did you know that your lemons will release more juice if they are room temperature?
 I also give them a roll with the palm of my hand.

 Add your sugar into the water, stir until dissolved.
-I use half warm and half room temp water to help dissolve my sugar, especially since I use natural pure cane sugar, which is a bit more course.
+I use half warm and half room temp water to help dissolve my sugar, especially since I use all-natural cane sugar, which is a bit more course.

-If you like this recipe, give these other refreshing recipes a try!
+If you like this FRESH recipe, give these a go!